Professional and Community Engagement

 200-level and beyond

-The 200-level courses enable students to work on a professional or community-based project, supported by academic and personal reflection on the project and on theories of community engagement.
-All students participate in an internship project with a business or community organisation where students are trained to develop advanced academic skills in an external environment and professional communication skills.
+At 200-level all students participate in an internship project with a business or community organisation.
+This course enables students to work on a professional or community-based project, supported by personal reflection on the project and academic theories of community engagement.
+It allows students to develop their academic and professional communication skills in an external environment.

 As a graduate of Professional and Community Engagement studies, you will be uniquely trained in key transferable skills, and will have a thorough understanding of how your major subject has prepared you to work with local and international communities.

 PACE students will have an edge over other students, as they will have had the chance to prove their communication, creativity, problem solving, and critical thinking skills in real-world scenarios.

 For further career information, please go to www.canterbury.ac.nz/careers

 Location Karl Popper building, room 417 - see campus maps

 Postal address College of Arts | Te Rāngai Toi Tangata University of Canterbury | Te Whare Wānanga o Waitaha Private Bag 4800 Christchurch 8140 New Zealand

 Browse related subjects to Professional and Community Engagement